 The most recent study published by the Department of Justice, from 2002, reported that of the 797,500 children reported missing in a one-year period, 203,900 were abducted by family members and 58,200 were abducted by non-relatives.
 115 were classified as being taken by a stranger.

 "AMBER (America's Missing: Broadcast Emergency Response) Alerts are emergency messages broadcast when a law enforcement agency determines that a child has been abducted and is in imminent danger.
 The broadcasts include information about the child and the abductor, including physical descriptions as well as information about the abductor's vehicle - which could lead to the child's recovery."

 Between 1997 and January 2015, the AMBER Alert program has been credited with the safe recovery of 723 children.

-All 50 states, Puerto Rico, and the U.S. Virgin Islands have AMBER Alert plans in place to help find missing children in danger.
+All 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have AMBER Alert plans in place to help find missing children in danger.

 The AMBER Alert system was named in honor of Amber Hagerman, who was abducted and murdered in 1996.

 December 17, 2011 - Father Justin DiPietro reports his 20-month-old Ayla Reynolds is missing from their home in Waterville, Maine.

 February 3, 2012 - Divers search two bodies of water near the home of Ayla Reynolds for a second time, but find no sign of her.